• Skip to primary navigation

 A lot of major telecom corporations such as Comcast, Verizon, and At&t lobbied to ruthlessly cut the life support of this bill.
 FCC Chairman, as usual, lied that this bill will harm customers’ freedom of information and freedom of choice.

-Filed Under: Tech Policy Tagged With: net neutrality, Trump
+Filed Under: Tech News & Analysis Tagged With: Comparison, net neutrality, Trump

 Related Stories